adi-3008/BookStoreApplication/README.md

 # BookStoreApplication

 **"I have created a Book Store Application that follows the MVVM Architecture for its working.
-It contains the following three layers: view layer, viewmodel, and model.
+It contains the following three layers: view layer, viewmodel layer, and model layer.
 The packages are:**

 **api**: To fetch data from the URL https://run.mocky.io/v3/b07fca4a-01e0-4000-985d-8baa538dee35.
 It contains a list of books with information like title, author, pages, etc.